seneubert/maven-review/README.md

 * The complete analysis code of each analysis is made available and included in the deliverables of the analysis as **reviewed code**.
 * Tier 2: Collaboration reviewers are appointed as soon as possible and start to provide feedback on the backlog as well as on components that have been approved by the maven reviewer already.
 * The backlog is used for **triage** to decide when an analysis is mature enough to be released, including the transparent decision to leave some questions open.

+A list of concrete measures to implement this is summarised in our [rules of the game](rules_ofthe_game.md).

 In the following the reasoning behind these new structures and how they will help improve the flow of feedback during an analysis project is explained in detail.